Virtual New Faculty Workshop

 Dr. Karen Cummings

-Learn to set learning goals for your course and use a variety of pre/post assessments to find out what you're students are and aren't learning and to improve your classes.
+Learn to set learning goals for your course and use a variety of pre/post assessments to find out what your students are and aren't learning and to improve your classes.
 Good assessment allows you to shift the focus of your class from teaching to learning.

 Dr. James Stith